Oleg-Krivosheev/RepData_PeerAssessment1/PA1_template.md

 We will search in a loop for *NA*, and as soon sa it is found, we get interval and select mean value of steps from the helper data table.
-Value will be rounded to represent ordinal number of steps
+Value will be rounded to represent ordinal number of steps.
+Rounding will keep data reasonable, but it will slightly affect mean, median and similar values.

 ```r